HarshGG/sat-search-json/readme.md

 # SAT Scores JSON

-The `data.json` file in this project contains information on the SAT scores from schools in New York City in 2012.
-Your task is to perform data analysis on `data.json`.
+Description: The `data.json` file in this project contains information on the SAT scores from schools in New York City in 2012.
+The program performs data analysis on `data.json`.<br>
+Language: Python<br>
+Project type: School project, collaborative<br>
+Purpose: Explore the vast capabilities of Python in handling and organizing data, use it to analyze data from JSON files<br>

 The data came from [Data.gov](https://catalog.data.gov/dataset/sat-results-e88d7).